-In the world of rentals, there is potential for tenants and property managers alike to experience some less-than ideal circumstances.
+In the world of rentals, there is potential for tenants and property managers alike to experience some less-than-ideal circumstances.
 With any communal space, conflicting habits can make managing everyone’s expectations complicated.
-In order to cut down on complaints, we’ve broken down two major annoyances for tenants and an easy solution for property managers.
+To cut down on complaints, we’ve broken down two major annoyances for tenants and an easy solution for property managers.

 The parking lot can be a point of tension for any property.
-Either there are never enough spaces, there are too many potholes, or impatient drivers make the blacktop a “walk at your own risk” zone.
+Either there are never enough spaces, there are too many potholes, or impatient drivers make the blacktop unsafe for pedestrians.

 The fix: So how can property managers worldwide keep this parking fiasco from happening anywhere else?
 First, they can ensure that their parking space-to-building ratios are correct.
-You might have enough spaces in total, but arranging you parking lot to fit the needs of each building is important.
+You might have enough spaces in total, but arranging your parking lot to fit each building’s needs is important.
 It’s also crucial to track your tenant’s car information.
 If there comes a day when a car needs to be moved, towed, or reported, property managers should know exactly who each car belongs to so they can handle the issue with the tenant immediately.

-The fix: Instead, property managers can ask their tenants to take their smoking outside, even if it’s just on the patio, or maybe a designated smoking area on the property.
+The fix: Instead, property managers can ask their tenants to take their smoking outside, even if it’s just on the patio.
+Alternatively, designate a smoking area on the property.
 Including a non-smoking agreement in the lease can ensure you’re covered when faced with a rule-breaking tenant and reduces the risk of smoke-related damages to your units.
 The trend towards smoke-free rentals is rising.
 Maybe it’s time to reconsider your smoking agreement.

 As a property manager, it’s hard to meet everyone’s expectations all of the time.
-Receiving complaints about one things or another is almost always a guarantee, but solving these two issues will certainly result in less grumbling and more satisfied tenants.
+Receiving complaints is almost always a guarantee, but solving these two issues will result in more satisfied tenants.